dennisXZX/reading-list/README.md

 ## Fiction

 ## History
-1. Homo Deus：A Brief History of Tomorrow， 2017
+1. Homo Deus：A Brief History of Tomorrow, 2017

 ## Literature

+## Programming
+1. Professional JavaScript for Web Developers, 2012
+1. :white_check_mark: JavaScript Enlightenment: From Library User to JavaScript Developer, 2013
+1. DOM Enlightenment: Exploring JavaScript and the Modern DOM, 2013
+1. JavaScript: The Good Parts, 2008

 ## Technology
 1. Zero to One: Notes on Startups, or How to Build the Future, 2014
 1. :white_check_mark: [未来世界的幸存者](https://ruanyf.github.io/survivor/), 2017
-1. :white_check_mark: JavaScript Enlightenment: From Library User to JavaScript Developer, 2013
-1. DOM Enlightenment: Exploring JavaScript and the Modern DOM, 2013
-1. JavaScript: The Good Parts, 2008

 ## Science
 1. Yes!
 50 Scientifically Proven Ways to Be Persuasive, 2009